ipeirotis/urlannotator/docs/odesk_integration.rst

 ========================

 After worker has done job, Tagasauris has collected the URLs, we are ready to reward the worker.
-There are two possible ways to do that:
+These are the possible ways to do that:

 - Ending fixed price contract results in immediate payment
 - Bulk payment of all jobs done by the worker throughout set period of time